 - Nobility Marries Money: Impoverished patrician Tancredi needs Nouveau Riche Angelica's wealth to pursue the political career he wish.

-- Nouveau Riche: Don Calogero Sedara, Angelica's father, is from a working-class background who got rich with cleverness and managed to buy many of the feuds lost by aristocrats.
+- Nouveau Riche: Don Calogero Sedara, Angelica's father, is from a working-class background, got rich with cleverness, and managed to buy many of the feuds lost by aristocrats.

 - Playing Against Type: Burt Lancaster, star of adventure movies and Film Noir, the son of working-class immigrant and a former circus performer plays a member of the fading aristocracy.
 The film's producer cast Lancaster against Visconti's wishes and he was initially opposed to it but agreed after meeting Lancaster.
 He learnt that Lancaster grew up with Sicilian immigrants as neighbours and he understood the political context, the culture and its grudges very well.